 We've had the bike for almost a year now, and it feels like someone has finally made a piece of home exercise equipment that actually gets used.
 The Facebook communities have been such an awesome, supportive part of the experience and it's made "going to the gym" really fun instead of a chore.
 Sometimes I browse the classes thinking I won't do a ride and I see one that looks so fun, I can't resist and hop on.

 If you have any questions about the Peloton bike or you're thinking about getting one of your own, I say DO IT.
 Especially if you're already a big spin fan.
 We keep ours right in the living room so it's basically a part of our decor now.
-If you do decide to buy and want two free months of subscription, shoot me an email and I'll hook you up.
+ALSO - if you’d like to use my referral code when you buy the bike, HM8UTY will get you $100 off your next purchase at the online Peloton Boutique.
+I own several of their tanks and I love them!

 Any other fans in Pelotonia out there?